Materials graph tutorial – Lens Studio

 How does this work?
 And why is it moving diagonally?

 The Surface Position data has 3 dimensions: x, y, and z.
-If you add one-dimensional data from a node like the Elapsed Time node (which outputs a number in seconds) to all of those values, they will all go up.
+If you add one-dimensional data from a node like the Elapsed Time node (which outputs only a number) to all of those values, they will all go up.

 A positive number on the X-axis is going to the right, one on the Y-axis is moving up, and one on the Z-axis is pointing towards you.